NethermindEth/horus-checker/README.md

 Compile as account contract, which means the ABI will be checked for expected builtin entry points.

-`--dont-filter-identifiers`

-Disable the filter-identifiers-optimization.
-If True, all the identifiers will be kept, instead of just the ones mentioned in hints or `with_attr` statements.

 `--prime PRIME`

 The positive integer size of the finite field.
 This is